 The Fascist State is itself conscious and has itself a will and a personality...

-Fascism is notoriously difficult to define, because there is no single philosophy of fascism.
-Mussolini's brand of Fascism (capital "F") is not exactly like Adolf Hitler's brand of fascism (lowercase "f"), which is different from the skinheads' neo-fascist and post-World War II beliefs.
-Still, there are some core principles that can identify a fascist movement:
+Fascism is notoriously difficult to define because it has no single philosophy.
+Mussolini's brand of Fascism (capital "F") is not exactly like Adolf Hitler's brand of fascism (lowercase), which is different from the neo-fascist views of groups like the skinheads and post-World War II beliefs.
+Still, there are some core principles that identify a fascist movement:

 - Strict social order: Fascism maintains a strict class structure.
 In this way, it's the antithesis of communism, which abolishes class distinctions.
 Fascism believes that clearly divided classes are necessary to avoid any hint of chaos, which is a threat to the State.
 The State's power depends on the maintenance of a class system in which every person has a definite, unchangeable, specific role in glorifying the state.
 It's an absolute rejection of humanism and democracy.